-The rise in popularity of the Ruby programming language [14] and the associated Ruby on Rails web framework [15] has simulated new interest in DSLs among practitioners [2,8].
-Ruby-with its flexible syntax and extensive reflexive metaprogramming facilities [3]-provides a convenient platform for developing internal DSLs.
+The Ruby programming language [14]-with its flexible syntax and extensive reflexive metaprogramming facilities [3]-provides a convenient platform for developing internal DSLs.
+The rise in popularity of Ruby and the associated Ruby on Rails web framework [15] has stimulated new interest in DSLs among practitioners [2,8].